Endometriosis: An expert answers your questions

 Obstetrics & gynaecology

-Dr Tilottama Nandy is a well-respected consultant obstetrician and gynaecologist with specialist recognition status on the UK GMC register, who has significant experience in the management of heavy bleeding and irregular periods, polyps and fibroids, PCOS, diseases of the cervix and vulva, vaginismus, pelvic pain and endometriosis, fertility problems, menopause, intrauterine device insertion and removal, and hysteroscopic, laparoscopic and open gynaecologic surgery.
+Dr Tilottama Nandy is a well-respected consultant obstetrician and gynaecologist with specialist recognition status on the UK GMC register, who has significant experience in the management of heavy bleeding and irregular periods, polyps and fibroids, PCOS, disorders of the cervix and vulva, vaginismus and female sexual disorders, pelvic pain and endometriosis, fertility problems, menopause & HRT, intrauterine device insertion and removal, pessary fitting/review, and hysteroscopic, laparoscopic and open gynaecologic surgery for benign conditions.

 View Profile